C3nE3s/calinennis.dev/src/pages/musings/the-why-of-my-site.md

 All of these offer SSG with interactivity but in the end, I chose [Astro](https://astro.build/) for its 0 JS default and authoring experience ([Eleventy](https://www.11ty.dev/) is a close second btw, check it out if you haven't).
 Astro is an amazing innovation in the web development community and I could go on in length about its benefits, but I will summarize why it won out:

 * Author in any framework
-  * This also allows access to said frameworks ecosystem (hello react OSS)
+* Access to any frameworks ecosystem (hello react OSS)
 * Robust opt-in client-side JS API
 * File-based routing
 * Markdown support out of the box
 * Vite
 * Vite
 * Vite
-* did I say Vite?
+* Oh, did I say Vite?

 While I do miss client-side routing and a few other things like the image optimization offered by Gatsby and Next, I think for my use case, having a multi-page application suits my requirements best.
 Dropping the need to have to send 70kb+ over the wire by default (React runtime) is too great a benefit for me to ignore.